skills/deploy-to-azure/README.md

               az cache purge
               az account clear
   ```
+1. Update `<username>` to your GitHub username.
 1. Commit your changes to the `production-deployment-workflow` branch.
+1. Go to the Pull requests tab and click **Compare & pull request** for the `production-deployment-workflow` branch and create a Pull request.

 Great!
 The syntax you used tells GitHub Actions to only run that workflow when a commit is made to the main branch.
 Now we can put this workflow into action to deploy to production!